Fast Non-Bayesian Poisson Factorization for Implicit-Feedback Recommendations: Experiments

-The RetailRocket dataset contains events "click", "add to basket", "purchase" in an e-commerce shop, from different visitors.
+The RetailRocket dataset contains events "click", "add to basket", and "purchase" in an e-commerce shop.
 In order to set a count for each user-item pair, the events were given the following values: click = +1, add to basket = +3, purchase = +3, with the final value for a given user-item pair being the sum of the event values for it.
-The Last.Fm and MillionSong datasets contain counts of the number of times a song was played by a user in online music listening services.
+The Last.FM-360K and EchoNest MillionSong datasets contain counts of the number of times a song was played by a sample of users in online music listening services - all of the entries in these two datasets were used with the values they came, without applying any transformation, but note that, for methods like implicit-ALS, better results can be obtained in these two datasets by a transformation that would shrink the weights compared to the raw counts.

-The models were compared by leaving 20\% of the observations at random as test set, then discarding users in the test set who were not in the training set or who had less than 3 entries in the test set.
-Recommendations were evaluated for each user individually by ranking the items that were not in the training set according to the model, and taking P@5 (precision at 5) and area under the ROC curve for these predictions on a random sample of $25,000$ users, with the items in the test set as positive class.
-The numbers were then averaged across all these $25,000$ users.
-Additionally, Pearson correlation ($\rho$) was calculated between the model outputs and the values in the test set, but on the whole and not by user.
-For Poisson Factorization (PF) and Hierarchical Poisson Factorization (HPF), log-likelihood plus constant was also evaluated on the test set, defined as $LogLik = \sum_{x_{ui} \in \mathbf{test}} -\mathbf{a}_u^T \mathbf{b}_i + x_{ui} \log(\mathbf{a}_u^T \mathbf{b}_i)$.

-The experiments were run in a Google Cloud server with Skylake CPU, using 16 cores.
-The times tracked include only time spent in the respective optimization routines and does not account for initialization, allocation of intermediate matrices, evaluation of termination criteria, or others.

-All hyper-parameters were set to the defaults recommended in their respective implementations - for HPF, these were $a, a', c, c' = 0.3, b', d' = 1$, and for implicit-ALS, 15 iterations and regularization parameter $10^{-2}$.
-HPF was run until the percent increase in training likelihood was below a certain threshold instead of running for a fixed number of iterations.
-For PF (this work), the hyper-parameters were set to $T=10, \tau=1, \alpha=10^{-7}, \lambda = 10^9$, with only the number of factors $k$ varying - the values tried for each model were 40, 70, 100.